covidgreen/covid-green-infra/docs/secrets-parameters.md

 ```

 #### Notice Secret
 The `notice` secret contains the information required for self isolation notices.
-If the tenant is not using it, can be empty but needs to exist.
 The format varies depending on tenant as there are implementation specific details.